 Suppose $G$ and $L$ satisfy the hypotheses of Theorem~\ref{nice local critical thm} yet~\eqref{nice bound equation} does not hold.
 In light of the discussion in Section~\ref{intro local section}, it would be natural to assign initial charges to the vertices of $G$ by giving each vertex $v$ a charge of $\Save_L(v) - \varepsilon\Gap(v)$ -- the total sum of the charges is at most zero, and vertices with small charge are in some sense easier to color.
-If we are unable to find sufficient savings for a vertex $v$, then we ``discharge'' it, meaning we put it in a set $D$ and redistribute its charge to neighbors not in $D$ (this process is formalized in Lemma~\ref{stronger discharging lemma}).
+If we are unable to find sufficient savings for a vertex $v$, then we ``discharge'' it, meaning we put it in a set $D$ and redistribute its charge to neighbors not in $D$ (this process is formalized in Lemma~\ref{inductive discharging lemma}).
 In particular, $v$ sends $\varepsilon$ charge to each neighbor not in $D$, and we only discharge $v$ if the remaining charge of vertices in $D$ is positive.
 Importantly, a vertex $v\in D$ always has $O(\Save_L(v))$ neighbors not in $D$, because otherwise we could put $v$ before these neighbors in the ordering $\ordering$ and have sufficient savings.
 Since $D$ has positive charge, it is a proper subset of $V(G)$, so we can find a coloring of $G[D]$ as $G$ is critical.
-If $L'$ is the list-assignment for $G - D$ consisting of the remaining available colors, then a vertex $v\notin D$ has charge at least $\Save_{L'}(v) - \varepsilon\Gap_{G - D}(v)$.
+If $L'$ is the list assignment for $G - D$ consisting of the remaining available colors, then a vertex $v\notin D$ has charge at least $\Save_{L'}(v) - \varepsilon\Gap_{G - D}(v)$.
 Thus, the charges track the ratios of $\Gap$ and $\Save$ -- vertices in $D$ ``pay'' their neighbors for the fact that they no longer contribute to their $\Gap$.
-We iterate this discharging procedure arbitrarily many times.
-Since the discharged set retains postive charge at each iteration, the procedure terminates, and we are able to extend a precoloring of the discharged vertices to the remaining vertices using the probabilistic method.
+We may have to iterate this discharging procedure arbitrarily many times, but since the discharged set retains positive charge at each iteration, this procedure would terminate.
+We remark that in our formal proof, there is no need to keep track of these iterations; instead, it suffices to consider such a set $D$ of maximum cardinality (see the proof of Theorem~\ref{local critical thm}).
+At this point, we are able to extend a precoloring of the discharged vertices to the remaining vertices using the probabilistic method.
 In other words, all of the remaining vertices comprise a reducible configuration.